Stephen Henry Phillips: Massachusetts politics

-Phillips was a delegate to the 1856 Republican National Convention, its first, which was held in Philadelphia.

-Phillips was Attorney-General of the state of Massachusetts from 1858 to 1861.
+From 1851 to 1853, Phillips was the district attorneys of Essex County, Massachusetts.
+He was a delegate to the 1856 Republican National Convention, its first, which was held in Philadelphia.
+He was Attorney-General of the state of Massachusetts from 1858 to 1861.

 Phillips was also a delegate to the 1864 Republican National Convention which re-nominated Abraham Lincoln for president.